processone/docs.ejabberd.im/content/index.md

 ejabberd has been in development since 2002 and is used all over the world to power the largest XMPP deployments.
-This project is so versatile that you can deploy it and customize it for very large scale, no matter what is your use case.
+This project is so versatile that you can deploy it and customize it for very large scale, no matter what your use case is.

 This incredible power comes with a price.
 You need to learn how to leverage it.
 Fortunately, the goal of this website is to get you